Mike Brey: 2016–17 season

 During the 2016–17 regular season, Brey's team went 23–8.
 They finished the season in a three-way tie with Florida State and Louisville.
 The Irish were given a 3-seed in the ACC tournament which guaranteed them a double bye.
 Notre Dame dominated its first two games against Virginia and Florida State and sparked another ACC tournament final appearance for the second time in three years.
 The Irish went on to lose in the tournament final to Duke, 75–69.
 Notre Dame received a 5-seed in the West Region of the NCAA tournament, and defeated Princeton in the first round before falling to West Virginia in the second round.

 Resignation from Notre Dame

-With his 2022-23 struggling to stay out of basement of the ACC standings, on January 19, 2023, Brey announced that the 2022-23 season would be his last as head coach at Notre Dame, although he said that he was definitely not done coaching.
+With his 2022–23 team struggling to stay out of the basement of the ACC standings, on January 19, 2023, Brey announced that the 2022–23 season would be his last as head coach at Notre Dame, although he said that he was definitely not done coaching.

+Atlanta Hawks

+On June 15, 2023, Brey was hired as assistant coach for the Atlanta Hawks.
+He reunited with head coach Quin Snyder, who played his junior and senior seasons at Duke while Brey was an assistant under Mike Krzyzewski.
+The two then coached at Duke together during the 1994–1995 season.